Go on to Part Five

 were listed in the same issue as planned for Feb.
 7 and 8.
 However, by the following issue, the correct

 San Francisco dates were printed.
-American

-Alvin Lee and Company.
-However, American
+then headliners Alvin Lee and Company.

-Tears bowed out and was replaced by Raw Soul, a local R&B band.
-The crowd was sparse, numbering only a little
+However, American Tears bowed out and was replaced by Raw Soul, a local

-over 1,000 out of a capacity of 5,400.
+numbering only a little over 1,000 out of a capacity of 5,400.
+Reviewers were not at all in agreement

-two performances at the Winterland.
+Winterland.
 One write-up of the Feb.
-14 gig in the Stanford
+14

-Daily, a college paper known for its anti-Giant bias, stated that while the
+gig in the Stanford Daily, a college paper known for its anti-Giant

-crowd was not always accepting of Alvin Lee’s post-Ten Years After music, they
+bias, stated that while the crowd was not always accepting of Alvin Lee’s

-were “downright mean” to Gentle Giant.
+post-Ten Years After music, they were “downright mean” to Gentle Giant.
+It apparently frustrated Derek so much that

-obscenities at the crowd.
-In stark
+he was reduced to shouting obscenities at the crowd.
+In stark contrast, another newspaper

-contrast, another newspaper reviewer, writing about one of the two nights, was
+reviewer, writing about one of the two nights, was amazed at how well the crowd

-amazed at how well the crowd accepted Giant, claiming this to be quite unusual
+accepted Giant, claiming this to be quite unusual for a Winterland opening

-for a Winterland opening act.
+act.
 A rumor existed once that some of this

 performance, or that of the following night, may have been broadcast over San